Tensor products of multimatroids and a Brylawski-type formula for the transition polynomial: Abstract

 \section{Abstract}

-{ Brylawski's tensor product formula expresses the Tutte polynomial of the tensor product of two graphs in terms of Tutte polynomials arising from the tensor factors.
-We are concerned with extensions of Brylawski's tensor product formula to the Bollob\'as--Riordan and transition polynomials of graphs embedded in surfaces.
-We give a tensor product formula for the multimatroid transition polynomial and show that Brylawski's formula and its topological analogues arise as specialisations of this more general result. }
+{ Brylawski's tensor product formula expresses the Tutte polynomial of the tensor product of two graphs or matroids in terms of Tutte polynomials arising from the tensor factors.
+Analogous tensor product formulas are known for the Bollob\'as--Riordan and transition polynomials of graphs embedded in surfaces.
+We show that these formulas are instances of a more general result for multimatroids by giving a tensor product formula for the multimatroid transition polynomial and showing that Brylawski's formula and its topological analogues arise from it.
+Along the way we provide formulas for the transition polynomial of the two-sum and star product of multimatroids. }